 What is a SMART Goal?

 We’ve already said that the acronym SMART stands for Specific, Measurable, Achievable, Realistic or Relevant, and Time-bound.
-Note that while many people today cite relevance, the original goal was being realistic about issues.
+While many people today cite relevance, the original goal was being realistic about issues.

 How We Interpret a SMART Goal

 SMART objectives represent a set of criteria that can help individuals and businesses formulate success-based strategies for achieving desired outcomes.
-When forming these goals, the objectives must be clear and defined.
-They need to offer a way to measure progress, ensure they are achievable within existing resources, align with broader goals, and are set within a defined time frame.
+When forming goals for these strategies, the objectives must be clear and defined.
+They need to offer a way to measure progress, ensure the goals are achievable within existing resources, align with broader goals, and are set within a defined time frame.

 Imagine a project manager, Sarah, who must enhance her team’s communication skills.
 Instead of setting a vague goal like “improve communication”, she could use the SMART framework to create a goal.
 This might be to increase the team’s written and verbal communication skills by conducting weekly workshops over the next three months.
 By using the SMART-goals method, Sarah can make her goal specific, measurable, achievable, relevant/realistic, and time-bound.

-A recent poll by Hubspot found that 52% of participants believe SMART goals help them achieve their goals more often than if they didn’t use a SMART framework.
+A HubSpot poll undertaken by Jenny Romanchuck, a senior B2B marketing and sales writer, found that 52% of participants believe SMART goals help them achieve their goals more often than if they didn’t use a SMART framework.
+Only 13% stated that the SMART framework doesn’t work.

 In essence, they provide structure and guidance, removing ambiguity, and providing clear steps for achieving goals.
 Whether it is relevant to customer service, digital communications, political communications, or interpersonal communications, SMART goals lay the groundwork that allows us to build stronger relationships and improve conflict resolution skills.